-- So far as the Director is aware, there is no relevant audit information of which the Group's and Company's auditors are unaware. - They have taken all the steps that they ought to have taken as a director in order to make themself aware of any relevant audit information and to establish that the Group's and Company's auditors are aware of that information.
+- So far as the Director is aware, there is no relevant audit information of which the Company's auditors are unaware. - They have taken all the steps that they ought to have taken as a director in order to make themself aware of any relevant audit information and to establish that the Company's auditors are aware of that information.